post-self/post-self.ink/content/extras/music/_index.md

 ### Characters

 Character playlists are offered both to give a sense of the characters' moods when writing, but also, as many are constructed by fictive headmates, they give a sense of how the headmates fit into the system.
-Note that the pages are generated via an export tool, so the playlists themselves on Spotify may differ, because it is a pain in the ass to update them.

 * <s>[A Finger Pointing](https://www.tunemymusic.com/share/QLN2mlRpjP)</s> (Link temporarily broken)